mesabjorn/enhanced-toGETHerTube/README.md

 # enhanced-toGETHerTube
-Change visuals and broadcast with enhance togethertube.
+Chrome extension to change visuals and broadcast on togethertube.com

 Features: